lazyparams/lazyparams/README.md

 //  ├─ twoParams int=3 CLASS ✔
 //  └─ twoParams int=4 RUNTIME ✔
 ```
-With `policy` execution path enabled by two `myInt` values there are again some pairwise combinations for LazyParams to navigate!
+With `myPolicy` introduction path enabled by two `myInt` values there are again some pairwise combinations for LazyParams to navigate!

 ### ...
 Three parameters ...
 Now have an additional parameter `extra` combined with both parameters from above section: